mnosinov/werty-cli-pydev-tools/README.md

 - you can use tty_colors_pallete.sh to print available colors pallete in terminal or tty - for background colors
 - you can use colortest.py to print available colors pallete in terminal or tty - for foreground colors
 - you can use nice font that is modified GNU Unifont (I modified only one letter 't' to look like in tty linux) find this ttf font in werty_gnu_unifont_t_letter_is_modified folder
+- another cool and comportable for long coding work is Terminus font.
+You can instal it by ```sudo apt install fonts-terminus```